 At the annual general meeting in 2021, Sheikh Abdulla Khalfan Humaid Nasser and Mohammed Said Tinawi will retire and be eligible for re-election.
-The professional profiles of Sheikh Abdulla Khalfan Humaid Nasser and Mohammed Said Tinawi can be found on pages xx and xx respectively in the Integrated Annual Report.
+The professional profiles of Sheikh Abdulla Khalfan Humaid Nasser and Mohammed Said Tinawi can be found on page 11 in the Integrated Annual Report.